 Captured attention is the new currency.
-The businesses that win are the ones claiming the screen time and interest of their customers, so identifying what customers want should be a crucial part in your marketing strategy.
+The businesses that win are the ones claiming their customers’ screen time and interest, so identifying what customers want is critical.

-The two marketing funnels we outlined above are much more effective than the tradition model because they’re not just feeding leads.
-They’re identifying the types of content those leads are interested in and giving them more of it.
-By offering content that directly aligns with your audiences’ interests, you accomplish a lot: you demonstrate that you understand your customers’ desires and pain points, build trust in your customer relationships, and establish your brand as an authority.
+The two marketing funnels we outlined above are much more effective than the traditional model because they’re not just feeding leads.
+Instead, they identify the types of content those leads are interested in and giving them more of it.
+By offering content that directly aligns with your audiences’ interests, you accomplish a lot: you demonstrate that you understand your customers’ desires and pain points, build trust in your customer relationships and establish your brand as an authority.

 Want help mapping out your marketing funnel strategy?
 Give us a shout!
 We’re always happy to help.